2026 NCAA Tournament Travel Distance: Which Teams Have Betting Edge

 To see which teams will have the longest (and shortest) NCAA Tournament travel distance to their respective contests as the Men's NCAA Tournament gets underway this week, check out our deep dive below:

-This research comes from RotoWire.com, where you will find the best March Madness betting promos as one of the biggest sports betting events in America gets underway.
+This research comes from RotoWire.com, where you will find the best college basketball betting promos as one of the biggest sports betting events in America gets underway.

 Which Teams Will Travel The Furthest in 2026?

+Long Island is going to San Diego to play top seeded Arizona, while UCLA will journey 2,398 miles the other direction to take on UCF in Philadelphia.

-The other members of the "2,000 Mile Club" this year are Villanova (which will travel 2,352 miles from Philly to San Diego to face West No. 9 seed Utah State); No. 12 seed High Point (2,300 miles from North Carolina to Portland to face West No. 5 seed Wisconsin) and 14th seed Kennesaw State (2,153 miles from Georgia to Portland to play West No. 3 seed Gonzaga).
+The other members of the "2,000 Mile Club" this year are Villanova (traveling 2,352 miles from Philly to San Diego to face Utah State), High Point (2,300 miles from North Carolina to Portland) and Kennesaw State (2,153 miles from Georgia to Portland).

+In a twist, the lone team in Division I outside the Lower 48 (Hawai'i) is not the one traveling the furthest this year.
+As reported by the Las Vegas Review-Journal, the Rainbow Warriors stayed in Nevada after winning the Big West Tournament there, instead of returning to Honolulu.
+That knocks their commute from 2,594 miles down to a manageable 760 miles from Vegas to Portland.

 All told, we'll have to wait to see how each team's trips impact March Madness college basketball odds betting edges.
-But we can bet that jet lag will definitely play a role in the early parts of each contest involving the seven teams mentioned above.
+But we can bet that jet lag will play a role in the early parts of each contest for teams making long trips.

 The WAC Tournament champions from California Baptist got a gift from the NCAA Tournament selection committee: A drive that won't even take a full tank of gas.

-The Lancers only have to travel 82 miles down Interstate 15 from the school's Riverside campus to San Diego's Viejas Arena.
-The first-time tournament team drew fourth seeded Kansas in the first round of the East Region.
+The Lancers only traverse 82 miles down Interstate 15 from the school's Riverside campus to San Diego's Viejas Arena.
+The first-time tournament team drew fourth-seeded Kansas in the first round of the East Region.
 Customers using the BetMGM bonus code can get +125 odds on the Jayhawks winning their first two games in San Diego and reaching the Sweet 16.

 After Cal Baptist, the next closest first round draw is the 117-mile journey that the Missouri Tigers will take across I-70 to play Miami (FL) in the opening round.
 Then we have the South Region's top seed, the Florida Gators, driving 118 miles down I-75 from their Gainesville campus to Tampa for their opener against either Lehigh or Prairie View A&M.

 No other team in this year's field has a first-round journey that's less than 200 miles.
-But UConn (201 miles from Storrs to Philadelphia) and North Carolina (202 miles from Chapel Hill to Greensville, S.C.) are close.
+But UConn (201 miles from Storrs to Philadelphia) and North Carolina (202 miles from Chapel Hill to Greensville) are close.

 All of those teams traveling 300 miles or less enjoy close to a home-court advantage in the first two rounds, potentially helping them either avoid an upset (in the case of high seeds such as Duke and Florida) or spring one (in Cal Baptist's case).